subbarao515/Basics/Docker.md

-**Docker** is image is read-only template that contains a set of instructions for creating a set of instructions for creating a container that can run on the Docker platform.
+**Docker** is image is read-only template that contains a set of instructions for creating a container that can run on the Docker platform.

 Docker have multiple layers.